 There was little post-production work to be done because Scott typically likes to get things as close to final in the actual shot.
 He ended up shooting a few background plates, but kept the compositing to a minimum and spent only a short time with post-production retouching.

 Scott’s images were well-received across the organization.
-Players were excited to see them on the big screen and the communications staff were proud to have great photos that other teams didn’t have.
+Players were excited to see them on the big screen.
+Also the communications staff were proud to have great photos that other teams didn’t have.

-Scott is currently in his second season with the Phantoms as the freelance team photographer and already has plans for next year’s photo shoot in the works.
+Scott is currently in his second season with the Phantoms as the freelance team photographer.
+He already has plans for next year’s photo shoot in the works.
 He’s confident that the images will continue to get more interesting!